How To Know If Your Career Doesn’t Match Your Personality

 ESFPs live in the moment, very much enjoying what life has to offer.
 They relish opportunities to help others, especially in practical, tangible ways.
 Optimistic and adaptable, they also do a good job staying grounded.
 These qualities make them enthusiastic and realistic employees, who can expect to find pleasure in numerous work situations.

 The second, more career-specific reason for low job satisfaction relates to the type of career you pursue.
 When people are in a career that doesn’t match their personality, we see a drop in the level of job satisfaction compared to others more closely suited for the field.
-A staggering 41 percent of workers wish they had received more guidance in selecting their career field, according to research cited by CIO, so they could better match their job to their strengths and interests.
+A staggering 41 percent of workers wish they had received more guidance in selecting their career field, so they could better match their job to their strengths and interests.
 It seems there are a lot of people suffering from a personality/career mismatch.

 Under the 16-type personality theory put forward by Briggs and Myers, there are four dimensions of personality type – thinking style, energy style, values style, and life style.
 The combinations of these dimensions will positively or negatively affect a person’s compatibility with a certain career field.